haradam3/FieldOfViewBlog/2017/BIM360Hackathon/README.md

 </p>

 <p>
-See the blog post for the contxet of these slides: https://fieldofviewblog.wordpress.com/2017/08/19/materials-from-bim-360-online-hackathon-webinars/
+See the blog post for the context of these slides: https://fieldofviewblog.wordpress.com/2017/08/19/materials-from-bim-360-online-hackathon-webinars/
 </p>